Boxtale/boxtal-connect-woocommerce/src/readme.txt

 == Installation ==

 = Minimum requirements =
-* WooCommerce version : 2.6.14 or greater
+* WooCommerce version: 2.6.14 or greater
-* WordPress version : 4.6 or greater
+* WordPress version: 4.6 or greater
-* Php version : 5.6 or greater
+* Php version: 5.6 or greater

 = Step by step guide =
 1. Download and activate our plugin from your WooCommerce backoffice